Rio Mayo titi monkey: Diseases

 The cestode Atriotaenia megastoma has only recently been studied in non-human hosts.
 This parasite, a type of tapeworm, has been found in numerous species of monkeys in the Peru area such as Saimiri sciureus and Saimiri boliviensis.
 This parasite requires an intermediate host usually found in the soil fauna.
 The host then acquires the parasite by accidentally ingesting the intermediate host from the soil.
 Work performed in Peru shows that P. oenanthe is a new definitive host for this parasite.

 In February and October 2004, six sightings of this parasite were found in the small intestines of two different P. oenanthe monkeys.
 These monkeys were male pets, donated to the experiment by local villagers.
 One monkey died of old age while the other died from hepatic cirrhosis.
 Before their death, samples of Atriotaenia megastoma were taken, dehydrated, and preserved in order to study their anatomy and reproductive organs.
 These new preserved specimens allowed for a new and better understanding of this parasite.
 Ultimately, the study showed that P. oenanthe is a new, definitive host for the parasite, and could be another factor in the species' decline.

 Conservation efforts

 After discovering the distribution of the species and where it primarily lives, the next step in conserving it is determining the densities of the species, creating protected areas specifically for this animal, and expanding existing ones.
 To find the density of the P. oenanthe, a triangulation method is used, where three points are set up and the species is observed within the area created by these points.
 While density was measured by using this method and also examining the trees by their density, height, and distance from one another, human disturbance is also monitored.
-This study described was performed in Ojos de Agua in Guanajuato, Mexico.
+This study described was performed in Ojos de Agua in Peru.
 This study was part of a larger study created by Program Management Team (PMT) to study the habitat requirements of P. oenanthe and exploring the possibility of creating corridors between species fragmented distributions.